macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 "Did they…"

 "I'm fine, sister."
 Ammareth had lied to save her younger sister's face.
-After all, Ammerath
+After all, Ammerath had done essentialy the same thing to Anna when she had her… her accident.
+"Ammareth, Givly, sorry to disrupt your celebration, but it's time to go."
+Anna, Mariana and the others were at the door to the basement